 Lady bird deeds have several important features, including:

 - The grantor can sell or mortgage the property;

 - The grantor can cancel the deed entirely;

 - The grantor avoids the federal gift tax; and

 - The grantor is protected from claims against the property made by the grantee.

 One of the primary uses of a lady bird deed is in the context of Medicaid planning.
 To qualify for Medicaid, an applicant must meet certain asset and income limits.
 If an applicant is over the asset limit, they will likely be required to “spend down” their assets by paying out-of-pocket for long-term or nursing home care.
 If an applicant uses a life estate to transfer ownership of a piece of property within the five years before applying for Medicaid, they will likely be subject to an eligibility penalty.
 However, because a lady bird deed is not legally considered a transfer, it is an excellent way to effectively transfer ownership without risking a Medicaid eligibility penalty.
 Lady Bird Deeds also protect the home from any Medicaid Estate Recovery Program (MERP) claims that may come after the Medicaid recipient passes.

 Are You Planning for Long-Term Care?

 Planning for the eventual need for Houston long-term care is a daunting process.
 However, as overwhelming as the process is, it is even more critical to the future of your family.
 At the Houston estate planning law firm of McCulloch & Miller, we help families effectively plan for their future, as well as for the future of the coming generations.
 Our dedicated team of Houston Medicaid planning attorneys are keenly familiar with asset protection principles, probate avoidance, elder law, and other matters related to estate planning.
-To learn more, call 713-333-8900 to schedule a free consultation today.
+To learn more, call 713-333-8900 to schedule a consultation today.